• Skip to primary navigation

 This gives it a satisfying bite that works with many dishes, like salads and pasta.

-To bring out the flavor and texture even more, Italian tuna is often canned in olive oil.
+To bring out the flavor and texture even more, Italian tuna is often canned in olive oil - see how concentration differs in extract vs flavor comparison for intensity.

 This adds richness and preserves the tuna's natural juices.